 - Student athletes, coaches, and staff should be screened daily before practice/competition with no-touch temperature checks and a questionnaire. - A positive screen that would warrant further investigation would be a temperature greater than 100.4° F or a "yes" response to any of these three questions: - 1.
 Do you have new onset cough or shortness of breath? - 2.
+Have you had a fever or had symptoms of a fever?

+3. Have you had known exposure to a COVID-19-positive individual within 14 days (direct contact within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period)?

-Have you had a fever or had symptoms of a fever? - 3.
-Have you had known exposure to a COVID-19-positive individual? - A failed screen (temperature >100.4 or positive symptom that is not explained (cold, allergies, etc.). - 10-minute acclimation period before re-temperature check to see if the environment is a factor.
+- A failed screen (temperature >100.4 or positive symptom that is not explained (cold, allergies, etc.). - 10-minute acclimation period before re-temperature check to see if the environment is a factor.